fewlinesco/node-web-libraries/packages/web/README.md

 This is part of the Fewlines Web Libraries packages.

-It provides a typed interface on top of Express with a way of defining errors, a Router and a function to bootstrap an application.
+It provides a framework on top of `http` to be used with Express or Next.JS.

 ## Installation